 Peter G. Land

 Pete represents private and public sector higher education and business clients in a wide array of litigation and counseling matters, with an emphasis on employment law.
 Pete regularly advocates on behalf of institutions in court and agency proceedings, mediations, and arbitrations, as well as counseling on employment and student disputes, policy drafting, training, and government investigations.

-Pete has served as lead counsel in a variety of litigation, including employment discrimination and harassment cases, faculty terminations, institutional governance issues, First Amendment disputes, student matters, school and program closings, non-compete agreement and trade secret disputes, and defamation and privacy issues.
-He has also counseled institutions on accommodation and leave requests pursuant to the ADA and FMLA, privacy issues and compliance with FERPA, academic program closures and institutional affiliations, reductions in force, compliance with Title IX gender-equity standards, accreditation issues, sensitive internal investigations, and investigations by the Department of Education’s Office for Civil Rights, the EEOC, and state and municipal administrative agencies.
+Pete has served as lead counsel in a variety of litigation, including employment discrimination and harassment cases, faculty terminations and tenure disputes, institutional governance issues, First Amendment disputes, student matters, school and program closings, non-compete agreement and trade secret disputes, and defamation and privacy issues.
+He has also counseled institutions on accommodation and leave requests pursuant to the ADA and FMLA, privacy issues and compliance with FERPA, academic program closures and institutional affiliations, reductions in force, compliance with Title IX student-discipline and gender-equity standards, accreditation issues, sensitive internal investigations, and investigations by the DOE’s Office for Civil Rights, the EEOC, and state and municipal administrative agencies.
 Pete has published and structured training programs on Title IX issues.

-Prior to joining the firm, Pete was a partner in the firm of Babbitt, Land & Warner LLP (1998-2011), a Chicago firm that concentrated in representing colleges and universities ranging from liberal arts colleges to major research institutions and their accompanying medical schools and medical centers.
+Prior to joining the firm, Pete was a partner in the firm of Babbitt, Land & Warner LLP (1998-2011), a Chicago firm that concentrated in representing colleges and universities.
 Pete also practiced as an associate at the Chicago firm of Butler, Rubin, Saltarelli & Boyd, and he worked on an interim basis in the general counsel’s office at two major Chicago universities and at a Fortune 1000 company.

 Pete is a member of the National Association of College and University Attorneys (NACUA).
 Pete has served on NACUA committees and has spoken at seminars addressing a variety of liability issues, including internal investigations, supervisory best practices, faculty speech, sexual assault protocols, and other institutional compliance matters.